daw159/Netflix-data-analysis/README.md

-# Netflix-data-analysis
-Netflix Titles Data Analysis
+📺 Netflix Data Analysis

-This project analyzes the Netflix dataset (from Kaggle) to explore content distribution.
+This project explores the Netflix Titles Dataset (from Kaggle) using Python, Pandas, and Matplotlib.
+It focuses on understanding content distribution, trends, and patterns in Netflix's catalog of Movies and TV Shows.

+📂 Dataset

+Source: Netflix Titles Dataset on Kaggle

+Shape: ~8800 records

+Columns used:

+type → Movie or TV Show

+title → Title of content

+country → Country of origin

+release_year → Year of release

+rating → Content rating (e.g., TV-MA, PG-13)

+duration → Duration in minutes (for movies) or number of seasons (for shows)

-Tasks Performed
+🔍 Analysis Performed

+Movies vs TV Shows

+Count of Movies and TV Shows available.

+Visualized using a bar chart.

+Ratings Distribution

+Distribution of different ratings like TV-MA, TV-14, PG, R.

+Visualized using pie chart & bar chart.

+Release Year Trends

+Content released each year (Movies vs TV Shows).

+Line plots showing growth in Netflix’s catalog.

+Average Duration of Movies

+Converted durations to numeric (minutes).

+Found average movie duration.

+TV Show Seasons Distribution

+Distribution of number of seasons for TV shows.

+Top Content-Producing Countries

+Top 10 countries with the most Netflix titles.

+Visualized using a bar chart.

+📊 Visualizations

-Movies vs TV Shows count
+✅ Movies vs TV Shows distribution

-Ratings distribution
+✅ Ratings distribution

-Release year trends
+✅ Year-wise release trends

-Average movie duration
+✅ Average duration of movies

-TV show seasons distribution
+✅ TV show seasons distribution

-Top 10 content-producing countries
+✅ Top 10 producing countries

+(plots are saved in /plots folder)

-Tech Stack
+🛠️ Tech Stack

-Python (Pandas, Matplotlib, Seaborn)
+Python

+Pandas (data cleaning, transformation)

+Matplotlib (data visualization)

-Key Insights
+🚀 Key Insights

-Most Netflix titles are Movies.

-TV Shows grew rapidly after 2015.
+Netflix has more Movies than TV Shows, but TV Shows are growing rapidly.

-Top ratings are TV-MA and TV-14.
+The most common ratings are TV-MA and TV-14.

+Movies average around 100 minutes in duration.

+Most TV Shows have 1–2 seasons.

-USA and India produce the most content.
+USA and India dominate content production.